Peter J. Ortiz: World War II

 With the outbreak of World War II and the United States still neutral, Ortiz re-enlisted in the French Foreign Legion in October 1939 as a sergeant, receiving a battlefield commission in May 1940.
 He was wounded while blowing up a fuel dump and captured by the Germans during the 1940 Battle of France.
 He escaped the following year via Lisbon and made his way to the United States.

 Ortiz enlisted in the United States Marine Corps on June 22, 1942.
 As a result of his training and experience, he was commissioned as a second lieutenant after only 40 days in service.
 He was promoted to captain on December 3.
 With his knowledge of the region, he was sent to Tangier, Morocco.
 He conducted reconnaissance behind enemy lines in Tunisia for the Office of Strategic Services (OSS).
-At the time, though most of Morocco was a French protectorate, Tangiers was a protectorate of neutral Spain.
+At the time, though most of Morocco was a French protectorate, Tangiers was an international zone.
 During a night mission, Ortiz was seriously wounded in his right hand in an encounter with a German patrol, and he was sent back to the United States to recover.

 In 1943, Ortiz became a member of the OSS.
-On January 6, 1944, he was dropped by parachute into the Haute-Savoie region of German-occupied France as part of the three-man "Union" mission, with Colonel Pierre Fourcaud of the French secret service and Captain Thackwaite from the British Special Operations Executive, to evaluate the capabilities of the Resistance and train the Maquis du Vercors in the Alpine region.
+On January 6, 1944, he was dropped by parachute into the Haute-Savoie region of German-occupied France as part of the three-man "Union I" operation, with Colonel Pierre Fourcaud of the French secret service and Captain Thackwaite from the British Special Operations Executive.
+Their mission was to evaluate the capabilities of the Resistance and train the Maquis du Vercors in the Alpine region.
 He drove four downed Royal Air Force pilots to the border of neutral Spain before leaving France with his team in late May.

 Promoted to major, Ortiz parachuted back into France on August 1, 1944, this time as the commander of the "Union II" mission.
 He was captured by the Germans on August 16.
 In April 1945, he and three other prisoners of war escaped while being moved to another camp, but after ten days with little or no food, returned to their old camp after discovering that the prisoners had virtually taken control.
 On April 29, the camp was liberated.

 Ortiz rose to the rank of lieutenant colonel in the Marine Corps Reserve.
 He was released from active duty in 1946 and returned to Hollywood.
 In April 1954, he volunteered to return to active duty to serve as a Marine observer in Indochina.
 The Marine Corps did not accept his request because "current military policies will not permit the assignment requested."
 On March 1, 1955, he retired from the Marine Corps and was promoted to the rank of colonel on the retirement list because he had been decorated in combat.

 Colonel Ortiz was awarded 24 medals in all from three countries.